 How We Can Help

 When you experience side effects from a dangerous drug, it can have devastating effects on your entire life.
 A verdict or settlement may give you compensation for their injuries and damages.
 The types of recoverable losses are:

 Also, if a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including:

 - Loss of companionship

-If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
-If you developed a compulsive behavior after taking Abilify, please speak to us to learn more about your rights.
+If a jury finds the conduct of a drug company in manufacturing and selling a drug to be highly reckless, they may award punitive damages.
+These damages aim to punish the company and deter similar conduct in the future.
+Therefore, if you developed a compulsive behavior after taking Abilify, please speak to us to learn more about your rights.